exmatex/nosql/README.md

 An initial port number is specified in the script.
 This port number is incremented sequentially to address all the masters and slaves.
-Use any port to connect to the database--queries will be rerouted the node containing the data for a specified key (the cluster redis document specifies the hashing algorithm and hos a smart client would cache the mapping between keys and nodes).
+Use any port to connect to the database--queries will be automatically rerouted the node containing the data for the specified key (the cluster redis document describes the hashing algorithm and how a smart client would cache the mapping between keys and nodes).

 Finally, the script is not totally automated.
 Redis software requires that you accept a potential cluster configuration by typing `yes` to a prompt.
 There may